salesforce/apex-mockery/README.md

 Assertions.assertThat(myMethodSpy).hasBeenLastCalledWith(Params.of(Matcher.any()));
 ```

-Have a look at the [recipes](force-app/recipes/classes/asserting/) to have a deeper overview of what you can do with the assertion API
+Have a look at the [assertions recipes](force-app/recipes/classes/asserting/) to have a deeper overview of what you can do with the assertion API

 ### Params

 Configuring a stub (`spy.whenCalledWith(...)`) and asserting (`Assertions.assertThat(myMethodSpy).hasBeenCalledWith` and `Assertions.assertThat(myMethodSpy).hasBeenLastCalledWith`) a stub uses `Params` matchers.

 `Params` offer the `of` API up to 5 parameters.
 Use `ofList` API to create parameters for a method exposing more than 5 parameters.

 It wrapes value with a `Matcher.equals` when called with any kind of parameter.

-It uses the Matcher set when called with a `Matcher.ArgumentMatcher` type.
+When called with a `Matcher.ArgumentMatcher` type, it considers it as a parameter, use it directly without wrapping it with a `Matcher.equals`.

 ```java
 Params emptyParameters = Params.empty();